PS-003R32/Network-Scanner-pico-wh/README.md

 # Scanning Networks using Raspberry Pi pico WH <br>
 The pico wh has 2 wi-fi modes: station mode (STA) and access point mode(AP).
 We will use the STA mode to scan for available networks and display the signal strength in percentage (0-100) in the ssd1306 OLED module.
-You can buy the display of Amazon [Ds Robotics® 0.96
+You can buy the display on Amazon [Ds Robotics® 0.96
 Inch OLED Module 12864 128x64 Driver IICI2C Serial Self-Luminous Display Board Compatible with Arduino Raspberry PI (1 Piece)](https://www.amazon.in/Ds-Robotics%C2%AE-Self-Luminous-Compatible-Raspberry/dp/B0BWNHXYN9) this one worked for me.<br>

 <img width="576" height="352" alt="image" src="https://github.com/user-attachments/assets/bc2eaeaf-67c3-4b0f-992b-5c9858795191" /><br>